diku-dk/futhark/docs/c-api.rst

 .. c:function:: char *futhark_context_get_error(struct futhark_context *ctx)

-   A human-readable string describing the last error, if any.
+   A human-readable string describing the last error.
+Returns ``NULL`` if no error has occurred.
 It is the caller's responsibility to ``free()`` the returned string.
 Any subsequent call to the function returns ``NULL``, until a new error occurs.

 .. c:function:: void futhark_context_set_logging_file(struct futhark_context *ctx, FILE* f)